 Under the USDA FNS regulations, the only way a group living arrangement can redeem benefits is when the group living arrangement is certified as a retail food store.
 To become an authorized SNAP retailer the group living arrangement must:

 (1) Contact USDA FNS to apply to become a retailer.

 (2) The group living arrangement authorized by USDA FNS as a retail food store may be penalized or disqualified if it is determined administratively or judicially that benefits were misappropriated or used for purchases that did not contribute to a certified assistance group's meals.

 (L) What should a county agency do if it believes a group living arrangement is inappropriately using benefits?

 (1) Promptly notify USDA FNS that an organization or institution is misusing benefits in its possession.
 However, the county agency shall take no action prior to USDA FNS action against the organization or institution.

-(2) If the USDA FNS disqualifies the group living arrangement as an authorized retail food store, the county agency must suspend the authorized representative status for the same time; but residents applying on their own behalf will still be able to participate if otherwise eligible.
+(2) When the USDA FNS disqualifies the group living arrangement as an authorized retail food store, the county agency shall suspend the authorized representative status for the same time; but residents applying on their own behalf will still be able to participate if otherwise eligible.

 Promulgated Under: 111.15

 Statutory Authority: 5101.54